At trember, our main goal is to help our clients to run smooth, engaging and intuitive digital and hybrid events – all event sessions in one place.

 Sharing the screen (of course), but also showing videos that are magically synchronised

 Each speaker who is currently on stage can share a screen that will appear in the area next to speakers.
 If someone else wants to share a screen, previous screen sharing has to be stopped by the speaker, who is sharing, or by the administrator of the room.

-But the stage is not only for screen sharing.
-Administrator or speaker can also post a video from YouTube or Vimeo that will appear on the stage and that will be synchronized for all participants.
+The stage, however, is not only for screen sharing.
+The administrator or speaker can also post a video from YouTube or Vimeo that will appear on the stage and that will be synchronized for all participants.

-It can be a live stream (if you have a hybrid event) or prerecorded video – in any case, the person who posted the video on the stage (let’s call this person an owner) controls it for everyone.
+It can be a live stream (if you have a hybrid event) or prerecorded video.
+In any case, the person who posted the video on the stage (let’s call this person an owner) controls it for everyone.
 Video starts playing for everyone, when the owner clicks “Play”.
 It gets paused for everyone, when the owner pauses it.
-For the first time, if you use a YouTube link, guests have to unmute video for themselves – this is the only thing that cannot be activated by the owner.
-Guests can also play video from another point or to pause it, but if they reload a page or if an owner changes something, the video for this user will be synchronized with the rest of the audience again.
+For the first time, if you use a YouTube link, guests must unmute video for themselves – the only thing that cannot be activated by the owner.
+Guests can also play video from another point or to pause it, but if they reload a page or if an owner changes something, the video for this user will again be synchronized with the rest of the audience.